 Residential Property Surveyors Association (RPSA)

-Not all surveys are the same; some are more exhaustive than others and will take longer and cost more to complete.
+Not all home surveys are the same; some are more detailed than others and will take longer and cost more to complete.
 Generally surveys are denoted by their level of scrutiny: Level 1, Level 2 or Level 3.

 The type of survey you choose will depend on your budget and your needs – for example, whether you are buying a newbuild property or an older, more unusual property.
 Below we take a look at the major types of survey, from the most basic to the most comprehensive.

-Please note, all types of survey are paid for by the buyer.
+Please note, all types of home survey are paid for by the buyer.

-As the most basic type of survey a condition report does not contain advice or a valuation.
-It one of the least expensive surveys, and is available from around £350 for properties under £100,000 with the cost rising in relation to the property price and complexity.
+As the most basic type of home survey this does not contain advice or a valuation.
+It is one of the least expensive surveys, and is available from around £350 for properties under £100,000 with the cost rising in relation to the property price and complexity.
 Information provided is limited to the following:

 basic “traffic light” summaries of the property’s condition.
 Green equals “ok”; orange equals “cause for concern”; red equals “essential repairs needed”